MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-rdsh-performance-counters.md

 - The pink line shows the number of sessions signed in on the server.
 - The red line is the CPU usage.
 - The green line is the maximum user input delay across all sessions.
-- The blue line (displayed as black in this graph) represents average user input delay across all sessions.
+- The blue line, displayed as black in this graph, represents average user input delay across all sessions.

 There's a correlation between CPU spikes and user input delay.
 As the CPU gets more usage, the user input delay increases.
 Also, as more users get added to the system, CPU usage gets closer to 100%, leading to more frequent user input delay spikes.
-While this counter is useful in cases where the server runs out of resources, it can also use track user input delay related to a specific application.
+While this counter is useful in cases where the server runs out of resources, it can also track user input delay related to a specific application.

 ## Configuration Options